iankelk/iankelk.github.io/index.md

 * [Link](https://virmuze.com/m/crypto-museum/) to the museum itself on Virmuze

 ### Ongoing database design
 * I'm currently working on a [systems project](https://github.com/iankelk/cs265/) for a big data class in C++.
 It's now a fully functional, modern LSM-tree (Log Structured Merge tree) write-optimized NoSQL key-value store.
 It supports tiered, leveled, lazy-leveled, and partial compaction by percentage level policies.
 It also offers [MONKEY](https://stratos.seas.harvard.edu/files/stratos/files/monkeykeyvaluestore.pdf) (Monkey: Optimal Navigable Key-Value Store) bloom filter optimization, internally multi-threaded range queries and compaction using a threadpool, and is also externally multi-threaded and can support multiple clients concurrently accessing the database with per-level blocking.

+### Harvard Extension Masters
+* I'm a degree candidate for an ALM in Data Science.
+I'm currently taking my 9th class, a [research class](http://daslab.seas.harvard.edu/classes/cs265/) in big data systems.
+* I have maintained a 4.0 GPA in the following 8 classes:
+	* Data Modeling (R)
+	* Foundations of Data Science and Engineering (Python, SQL, Tableau)
+	* Deep Learning for NLP (Python, PyTorch)
+	* Computer Vision (Python, Keras/TensorFlow)
+	* Reinforcement Learning (Python)
+	* Elements of Data Science and Statistical Learning with R (R)
+	* Time Series Analysis with Python (Python)
+	* Visualization (D3 JavaScript, HTML, CSS, Tableau)

 ## Contact
 Feel free to reach out to me: